Updated September 19, 2024

 The oral examination will be scheduled by the Committee chair.
 The student should expect that the oral examination will take place within one week of either 1) the date of receiving notice that no revision is needed or 2) the date they submit the revised proposal.
 If a revised proposal was submitted, the student is encouraged to meet individually with Proposal Committee members to discuss the revised version before the oral exam.

-The open session is followed by the closed session.
-The Committee Chair and Proposal Committee members then question the student about the proposal: its rationale; choice of experiments and experimental design; exploring possible short-comings of the experimental protocols and possible alternative, negative, or false positive results; and evaluate the student’s knowledge of the general area of the proposal; e.g., if on bacterial replication, how does this compare to eukaryotic replication?
+The Oral Examination typically begins with a 40–45-minute presentation of the written Proposal in the form of a seminar to the committee, with the major focus on the Approach adopted to address the proposal’s Aims.
+The Committee Chair and Proposal Committee members will question the student about the proposal: its rationale; choice of experiments and experimental design; exploring possible short-comings of the experimental protocols and possible alternative, negative, or false positive results; and evaluate the student’s knowledge of the general area of the proposal; e.g., if on bacterial replication, how does this compare to eukaryotic replication?
 The objective of the Oral Examination is not simply to have the student recite orally what has been presented in writing, but to examine the student’s overall grasp of the research area in which the lab works and about which the Proposal is written.
 The mentor may choose to observe the oral examination as a non-voting member of the committee.

 The Proposal Committee will evaluate the oral examination and the written proposal to determine a course of action as follows:

 CONDITIONAL PASS – Student will be offered remediation in perceived area(s) of weakness in the examination.
 This may consist of submission of a short paper or tutorial consultation with a faculty member or other proper activity.
 Additional coursework may also be recommended.
+An agreed upon remediation must be communicated to the Graduate Affairs Committee within one week of the exam.

 FAIL – Student will be offered a re-examination in one or in several areas.
 A re-examination will be scheduled in about one month from this date.
 Unsatisfactory on the re-examination constitutes grounds for dismissal from the program.